brc-dd/iron-webcrypto/README.md

   + const unsealed = await Iron.unseal(sealed, password, Iron.defaults)
   ```

 - The package is now ESM-only.
-Node v20+ is recommended; older Node versions require dynamic `import()` if using CommonJS without a bundler / interop layer.
 Refer to [this gist](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for migration help.

 - The default encoder has been updated from `JSON.stringify` to a lossless JSON stringifier that validates data can be completely round-tripped without modification.
 While `undefined` values inside objects are still intentionally ignored (matching the original behavior), the new encoder will throw an error if it encounters any data that cannot be reliably serialized and deserialized, such as: